by Gary Hunter

 According to U.S. Department of Justice (DOJ) statistics, there are 1,561,500 state and federal prisoners in the U.S., of whom 31% have some form of disability.

-Statistics also show that disabled prisoners serve, on average ...
+Statistics also show that disabled prisoners serve, on average, fifteen additional months compared to those with no ...

 When Air Force veteran Stacy Venable arrived at the Maine State Prison on February 11, 2017 to visit her nephew as she had several times a year for the past seven years, she was ushered through a metal detector as usual.
 This visit was different, however.
 Venable’s bra, which did not have an underwire, nevertheless activated the screening device.